MatanDan/Microservices/README.md

 * Zuul for gateway and proxying.
 * Spring Cloud Streaming with RabbitMQ binder, for events and messages between services.
 * Spring Cloud Config Server for dynamic and encrypted configuration.
+* Zipking and Spring Cloud Sleuth for HTTP requests tracing.

 ## Microservices modules:
 ### eureka-discovery